AkariPulse/Akari-gitsdk/README.md

 ---

-## Overview
+> [!IMPORTANT]

-AkariPulse is an AI-native analytics and execution platform built for Solana traders and crypto users who want faster insight, clearer risk framing, and direct action from a single interface
+> AkariPulse is an AI-native analytics and execution platform built for Solana traders and crypto users who want faster insight, clearer risk framing, and direct action from a single interface

 The platform combines: